ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

 Answer the following [2 points each]

 1. Search for the official documentation of ``astropy.io.fits``.
 What is the URL to this doc?
-2. Read the doc.
-You don't have to read all but just skim through it and grasp an idea how ``astropy.io.fits`` is used, how the header is accessed, etc. Click many links in the doc, and familiarize yourself to it.
+2. Read the documentation.
+You don't have to read it all, but just skim through it and grasp an idea of how ``astropy.io.fits`` is used, how the header is accessed, etc. Click on many links in the doc, and familiarize yourself with them.
 (Answer: I did|I didn't)
 3. Go to a doc about ["Cutout images"](https://docs.astropy.org/en/stable/nddata/utils.html#cutout-images).
-You may have to have basic understanding of WCS as well as python.
-Find references by yourself.
-Also for WCS, you may have to learn ``astropy.wcs`` by clicking many links provided there.
+You may have to have a basic understanding of WCS as well as Python.
+Find references for yourself.
+Also, for WCS, you may have to learn ``astropy.wcs`` by clicking the many links provided there.
 Familiarize yourself with the idea of ``Cutout2D`` and its usage.
 (Answer: I did|I didn't)

 ## Problem Set 2 [22 points]

-Here we will learn how to _use astropy_.
+Here, we will learn how to _use astropy_.
 Start solving the problems after running the code below:

 ```python
 import numpy as np